 WHEELS & TYRES

-Tread depth: Although the legal limit is 1mm, make sure that your tyres have a tread depth of at least 3mm as anything below that leaves you particularly vulnerable to aquaplaning.
+Tread and condition: Although the legal limit is 1mm, make sure that your tyres have a tread depth of at least 3mm as anything below that leaves you particularly vulnerable to aquaplaning.
 Tyres should also be regularly checked for other signs of damage like bubbles or surface cuts.
 Driving with a bubble significantly increases your risk of a blowout, which could prove deadly.

 Pressure: Make sure your tyres are correctly inflated and monitor the pressure as you go along as low pressure due to a slow puncture could cause a blowout.